mailchimp/content-style-guide/CONTRIBUTING.md

 # How to contribute

+Thanks for helping us improve the MailChimp Style Guide.

 ## Getting Started

 * Make sure you have a [GitHub account](https://github.com/signup/free)
 * Submit an issue
 * Fork the repository on GitHub

 ## Suggesting Changes

+We welcome your feedback.
+To send us your suggestions, submit an issue in GitHub.

+## Creating Your Own Style Guide

+Feel free to fork the MailChimp Style Guide to make your own.
+It's available under a Creative Commons Attribution-NonCommercial 4.0 International License.
+We can't wait to see what you do with it!